 Matthew Dickman was raised by his mother in the Lents neighborhood of Southeast Portland along with his sister Elizabeth and twin brother, the poet Michael Dickman.
 After studying at Portland Community College and the University of Oregon, he earned an MFA from the University of Texas at Austin’s Michener Center.
 He was the recipient of a 2009 Oregon Book Award and a 2015 Guggenheim Fellow.

 Currently, Matthew teaches in the Vermont College of Fine Arts low-residency MFA program and writes advertisements for a living.
-He lives in Portland with his partner and two children.
+He lives in London, United Kingdom with his partner and two children.